-Open lecture for 11th grade students of the Ivan Pulyuy Scientific Natural and Mathematical Lyceum in Ivano-Frankivsk
+Open lecture for 11th grade students of the Ivan Puluj Scientific Natural and Mathematical Lyceum in Ivano-Frankivsk

 The lecture addressed the triple threat facing humanity: environmental pollution, climate change, and biodiversity loss — all of which have been intensified by the war in Ukraine.
 Students learned about the scale of the humanitarian and environmental crisis caused by the Russian invasion, including the destruction of infrastructure and widespread air, water, and soil contamination — consequences that may constitute acts of ecocide.